How Accurate is GPS Tracking?

 How GPS Tracking Works in Vehicles

-Vehicle tracking systems function by using GPS signals emitted from the device and received by the GPS satellite network.
+Vehicle tracking system function by using GPS signals emitted from the device and received by the GPS satellite network.
 Once the satellites determine the device’s position, the information is sent via a cellular network to the cloud server which updates the device location on a map displayed on a computer, tablet, or smartphone so the owner can monitor it.

 GPS tracking has improved in accuracy in recent years because of advanced technology, increased GPS satellites, and better cellular networks.